 Your school has bought or created a synthetic phonics program.
 It provides a scope and sequence for all teachers to follow.
-You have some high quality resources at your disposal and you know the principles of synthetic phonics instruction.
+You have some high quality resources at your disposal (including, of course, the free teacher resources from Phonics Hero) and you know the principles of synthetic phonics instruction.
 The question is: What does an effective phonics lesson look like?
 This blog aims to shed some light on effective phonics lesson design and preparation, drawing on the principles of explicit instruction and on Professor John Hattie’s Visible Learning research.

 Hattie has synthesized over 800 meta-studies on learning and achievement and has identified instructional routines that have the biggest impact on student learning.
 His latest book, written with Douglas Fisher and Nancy Frey, is Visible Learning for Literacy, Grades K-12: Implementing the Practices That Work Best to Accelerate Student Learning.
 The book opens with the statement: